 The City anticipates that this project should be completed in one (1) Mobilization and Demobilization.
 If the Bidder is proposing more than one (1) Mobilization and Demobilization please provide the anticipated number in the Quantities column above.

 All bidders shall provided a Project Narrative with their bids for the City’s review and approval.
 The Project Narrative shall include the anticipated start date for the project and proposed methods for removal, transport and disposal of the Biosolids.

+EXHIBIT G – Sampling Agreement

+See additional docs on BidNet